JanKrabbe/FPSeg/README.md

 **[ISCAS2024 Paper](https://ieeexplore.ieee.org/document/10558203)**

-FPSeg is designed for **flexible semantic segmentation**, espacially for edge devices with limited computational resources.
+FPSeg is designed for **flexible semantic segmentation**, especially for edge devices with limited computational resources.
 It enables a **trade-off between inference speed and accuracy**.
 The model leverages segmentation foundation models ([SAM](https://github.com/facebookresearch/segment-anything) and [MobileSAM](https://github.com/ChaoningZhang/MobileSAM)) and prompt tuning to:

 - **Prioritize important classes for faster inference**
 - **Change the number of segmented classes when needed**